-Our numbers of girls has doubled each of the last two years.
-In 2018, we had 31 girls playing cricket at the club, all between schools year Reception and school year 7, with the majority in school years 2-6.
+Our numbers of girls has doubled each of the last three years.
+In 2019, we had 50 girls playing cricket at the club, all between schools year Reception and school year 8, with the majority in school years 2-7.
 We believe we're rapidly becoming the 'go to' club in the local area for girls of these ages.

-In 2019 we will be aiming to double our numbers again, especially in school years 3-7.
-This will mean we have two squads of around 20 girls - enough to form additional Under 9 and Under 11 teams for girls.
+In 2020 we will be aiming to double our numbers again, especially in school years 3-8 and will run two squads of around 20-30 girls:

 SMCC Girls' first match in 2017 - SMCC vs Dulwich, was played in a great spirit with some of the girls having played together in a joint "Streatham & Dulwich" team only a few weeks earlier.

-Our indoor training over the winter and spring is mixed.
-We would not have sufficient numbers to run girls only sessions.
+Our indoor training over the winter and spring terms are mixed as we don't currently have sufficient numbers to run girls only sessions.
 We know that many of the girls enjoy playing with the boys anyway.